kevin-he-01/uiuctf2020-writeup/Freaky_File_Descriptors.md

 I thought that the reason it failed was because part of the buffer after the shellcode was not writable by the process so `READ` had ignored it for security reasons, so I tried again but this time initializing the content after label `buffer:` with underscores, which can be done simply by appending 500 `5f`'s (ASCII code for underscore) to the end of the shellcode (will be referred to as _Shellcode B_).
 To speed up this process (avoid manual typing), I used some PowerShell scripts which can be found in [`scripts/`](scripts/) in this repository.

-After bombarding the screen with `5f`, I cannot believe my eyes:
+After bombarding the screen with `5f`, I couldn't believe my eyes:

 ![The flag with underscores after it](assets/freaky-fd.png)